 It’s one of the best ways to deeply bond with your dog.
 It’s great exercise.
 And it just might be one of the most personally rewarding endeavors of your life.

-It’s the world of canine sports and events.
+It’s the world of canine sports and events, and it’s open for all dogs to enjoy, including mixed-breed dogs.

 Something special happens between owners and their dogs when they train for an event.
 As you and your dog develop the skills necessary for each sport – and then demonstrate what you’ve learned – you experience a sense of accomplishment like no other.
 With your dog beside you at each turn, you become a true team in every sense of the word.